pauljang3/HelpDesk-Experience/realproblems/NewWorkstationSetup.md

 5. **Installing Client-Side Software**
    - Installed the required client-side software.
-   - Configured and added necessary data to the server as part of the setup.
+   - The software used data found on the server.

 6. **Installing Additional Software**
    - Installed all additional software required for the user's workstation.